How to Clean a Toilet tank – Don’t Bleach Again

 1. For a Powerful and Better Flush

-Have you ever noticed that when a toilet is brand new it flushes amazingly well but then after a few years or months (depending on where you live) it starts to flush poorly?
+Have you ever noticed that when a toilet is brand new, it flushes amazingly well, but after a few years or months (depending on where you live), it starts to flush poorly?
 What do you think causes this?

-Dirt and and minerals deposits are embedded on your toilet tank’s water ways inhibiting the natural flow of water.
+Dirt and mineral deposits are embedded in your toilet tank’s waterways, inhibiting the natural water flow.
 Water from the tank enters the bowl via the rim holes and a siphon jet at the bottom of the bowl.

-When the siphon jet and rim holes are clogged by the dirt from the tank, the water pressure is greatly reduced.
-You would then need to flush the toilet twice or thrice, which is very irritating.
+The water pressure is greatly reduced when the dirt clogs the siphon jet and rim holes from the tank.
+You would then need to flush the toilet twice or thrice, which is irritating.

 Regularly cleaning your toilet tank ensures that you always have a powerful flushing toilet since the rim holes and siphon jets are always clear.

-Read more on how to clean a toilet siphon jet and rim holes here.
+Read more about cleaning a toilet siphon jet and rim holes here.

 2. Prevent a Running Toilet

-When you have lots of debris and mineral deposits inside your toilet tank, some of them will be embedded below the toilet flapper.
-The toilet flapper is the rubber seal that sits on top of the flush valve to prevent water flowing down to the bowl.
+When you have lots of debris and mineral deposits inside your toilet tank, some will be embedded below the toilet flapper.
+The toilet flapper is the rubber seal on top of the flush valve to prevent water from flowing down to the bowl.
 It is connected to the flush handle via a lift chain and should only lift off during flushing.

 When the debris is trapped between the flapper and the flush valve opening, water will continuously run from the tank to the bowl.
 Cleaning the toilet tank will fix this problem.